List of TRS-80 and Tandy-branded computers: PC-compatible computers

 The Tandy 2000 was followed later by the less expensive Tandy 1000, marketed as highly compatible with the IBM PC but actually designed to be an enhanced IBM PCjr-compatible computer.
 With inopportune timing (for Tandy), IBM discontinued the unsuccessful PCjr shortly before the Tandy 1000 was scheduled for introduction.
-Despite this unfortunate turn, the Tandy 1000 was well received and was succeeded by dozens of Tandy 1000 models very successful and popular line.
+Despite this unfortunate turn, the Tandy 1000 was well received and was succeeded by dozens of Tandy 1000 models in a very successful and popular line.
 Each of these models was generally named by adding a two or three-letter designation after "Tandy 1000", such as Tandy 1000 HD, Tandy 1000 HX, or Tandy 1000 RLX.
 While the progressive Tandy 1000 models fairly quickly departed from PCjr hardware compatibility, they all retained the enhanced CGA video modes of the IBM PCjr (supported by no other IBM or clone machine), and some later models added an original 640x200 16-color video mode.

-In 1987 Tandy introduced the 1400LT, a clamshell-style MS-DOS compatible laptop computer with an integral monochrome LCD display and two 3.5 inch diskette drives.
-A revised model 1400FD followed, and the model 1400HD replaced one floppy drive with a 20 megabyte internal hard drive.
+In 1987 Tandy introduced the 1400 LT, a clamshell-style MS-DOS compatible laptop computer with an integral monochrome LCD display and two 3.5 inch diskette drives.
+A revised model 1400 FD followed, and the model 1400 HD replaced one floppy drive with a 20 megabyte internal hard drive.

+In 1988 Tandy introduced the Tandy 5000 MC, the first PS/2 clone on the market, featuring the Micro Channel architecture, an expansion bus technology developed by IBM and—until the 5000 MC—used exclusively on their Personal System/2 (PS/2) line of personal computers.

 As margins decreased in PC clones, in the early 1990s Tandy was unable to compete and stopped manufacturing their own systems, instead selling computers manufactured by a variety of companies, AST Research and Gateway 2000 among them.